GoogleChrome/web.dev/src/site/content/en/accessible/control-focus-with-tabindex/index.md

 ---

-Native HTML elements such as `<button>` or `<input>` have keyboard accessibility built-in for free.
-If you're building _custom_ interactive components, use the `tabindex` attribute to ensure that they're keyboard accessible.
+Native HTML elements such as `<button>` or `<input>` have keyboard accessibility built in for free.
+If you're building _custom_ interactive components, however, use the `tabindex` attribute to ensure that they're keyboard accessible.

 {% Aside %}
 Whenever possible, use a native HTML element rather than building your own custom version. `<button>`, for example, is very easy to style and already has full keyboard support.
-This will save you from needing to manage `tabindex` or to add semantics with ARIA.
+This will save you from needing to manage `tabindex` or add semantics with ARIA.
 {% endAside %}

 ## Check if your controls are keyboard accessible